aws-greengrass/aws-greengrass-lite/docs/spec/components/ggconfigd.md

 > value.
 The keypath is a list where each entry in order is a value in the path.
 > example: ["mqtt","port"] will return the value for `mqtt/port`.
 All values
 > below the identified point in the keyPath will be returned in a single
 > `GglObject`.
-If the parameter is an empty list, all values for tthe componet
+If the parameter is an empty list, all values for the componet
 > will be returned.

 #### Response